John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 *In my opinion.

-Posted in Uncategorized | Comments Off on John L. Smith, Formerly of the Las Vegas Review-Journal, Tries His Luck at Self-Promoting and STILL No Credibility
+Posted in Blog Posts | Comments Off on John L. Smith, Formerly of the Las Vegas Review-Journal, Tries His Luck at Self-Promoting and STILL No Credibility

 John L. Smith — Where in the World is My Favorite DUI Guy?